 Musician: Callum Armstrong

-Born in Glasgow, Callum is a professional musician based in London who specializes in woodwind instruments.
-Having studied the recorder at London’s Trinity Laban Conservatory, Callum has a broad background in performing on historical reed woodwinds.
+Callum is a professional musician based in London who specializes in woodwind instruments.
+Having studied the recorder at London’s Trinity Laban Conservatory, Callum has a broad background in historical wind playing.
 For three consecutive years Callum won the Beryl Maggs Award for recorder and in his final year was awarded the Silver Medal for Early Music.
 In recent years, Callum has collaborated with the MOISA Society for Greek and Roman Music to perform on reconstructed models of the ancient Greek aulos in chiefly scholarly settings.
 In November 2017, Callum played the aulos to accompany a creative retelling of Aeschylus’ Suppliant Women at London’s Young Vic.

 Choreographer: Jon Froelich

-Jon is artistic director of Cloud of Fools Theater Company, for whom he writes, acts, directs, and leads physical training.
+Jon is artistic director of Cloud of Fools Theater Company, which emphasizes the actor’s body in ensemble as the root of theatrical creation.
+Jon acts, teaches, writes, directs, and choreographs with various companies, venues, and institutions around the city.
 He is a regular collaborator with Caborca, Stolen Chair, and Mettawee River.
 Besides his regular work in NYC, he has performed in Germany, Italy, and Puerto Rico, as well as regionally in the United States.
 He teaches Movement in Pace University’s International Performance Ensemble program, and obtained his MFA in acting from Columbia University, where he has also taught acting.

 Lighting Designer: Marién Vélez